Tostis/omnixml/README.md

 * Includes helper functions to ease processing XML documents.

 OmniXML is developed by Miha Remec, Primož Gabrijelčič and contributors.
 Copyright © 2002-2016 by Miha Remec and Primož Gabrijelčič.

+# This fork
+This fork adds

+* De/serialize class properties as xml element or xml attributes
+* Serialize your class soon after xml declaration without first 'data' tag
+* Custom names for xml elements and xml attributes
+* De/serialize ObjectList as multiple tags (when maxOccurs>1)
+* De/serialize interfaces
+* Serialize [Spring4D](https://bitbucket.org/sglienke/spring4d/src/master/) IList<Interface> (cannot be deserialized)

+This fork removes

+* De/serialize *ALL* class properties as xml element or *ALL* class properties as xml attribute
+* No more serialize 'data' xml element from every serialized class